- Home

 Final thoughts…

-Whether you don’t want the fuss of cooking a big roast this year, are looking for some unusual variations on classic side dishes, or just fancy trying something different this Christmas, we hope these recipes have inspired you to get creative.
+Whether you don’t want the fuss of cooking a big roast this year, are looking for some unusual variations on classic side dishes, or just fancy trying something different this year, we hope these recipes have inspired you to get creative.

-And of course, if you fancy something really different this year, you can always shun traditional festive fare altogether and cook yourself some delicious international cuisine; that way, you can pretend you’re in an exotic, faraway destination instead of at home!
-From Caribbean food to Thai dishes, check out our Food and Drink page for more recipe inspiration.
+And of course, if you fancy something really different this year, you can always shun traditional festive fare altogether and cook yourself some delicious international cuisine.
+That way, you can pretend you’re in an exotic, faraway destination instead of at home!
+From Caribbean food to Thai dishes, check out our food and drink page for more recipe inspiration.

 Do you have any creative Christmas recipes you’d like to share with us – or are you planning to add your own twists to the festive favourites?
 We’d love to hear about your Christmas creations in the comments below.